microting/eform-angular-frontend/docs/Linux/install.md

   * Defines on which port application will be available
   * __Default value__: 80

-Script can be launched with key parameters
+Script can be launched with key parameters:

-Example:
 ```
 sudo ./install.sh --port=80 --hostname=example.org --launch-env=Production --username=user --ssl --silent
 ```